cardboard-iguana/cardboard-iguana.com/log/2022-02-27-itprotv-comptia-security-plus.md

 * Smurf attacks (the attacker forges an ICMP ping to a network broadcast address but with the source address changed to that of the target)
 * Fraggle attacks (same as a smurf attack, but uses UDP packets directed at ports 7 and 19)
-* Ping flood (just flood the victim with ping packets; see also the “ping of death”)
+* Ping flood (just flood the victim with ping packets; see also the "ping of death")
-* SYN flood (start a lot of three-way TCP handshakes with the target, but don’t send the final ACK)
+* SYN flood (start a lot of three-way TCP handshakes with the target, but don't send the final ACK)
 * Land attack (send a TCP SYN packet using the same source and destination address and port number; only works on older operating systems)
 * Teardrop attack (send UDP packets with odd offsets that cause overlaps when the final message is reconstructed; only impacts older operating systems)

-Be aware that most DoS attacks will use “reflection”, where the attacker substitutes a third-party IP address for the packet source.
+Be aware that most DoS attacks will use "reflection", where the attacker substitutes a third-party IP address for the packet source.
 The idea here is not only for the attacker to mask their own identity, but to trick the system receiving the malicious packets to do the DoS attack for the attacker!
-This is particularly useful when the spoofed packet is sent to a DNS or NTP server, which may respond with a *much* larger packet than the attacker’s (forged) request, thus *amplifying* the attack.
+This is particularly useful when the spoofed packet is sent to a DNS or NTP server, which may respond with a *much* larger packet than the attacker's (forged) request, thus *amplifying* the attack.
 Reflection and amplification basically require the use of UDP.

 DoS attacks can also be made against the application layer.
-While such an attack is more expensive for the attacker, it’s also generally (much) more expensive for the victim.
+While such an attack is more expensive for the attacker, it's also generally (much) more expensive for the victim.

 Exam Cram indicates that the Security+ questions may consider the following indicative of a DoS attack (though, IMHO, only the last is clear-cut):